comput3ai/c3-render-backend/README.md

 | **max_audio_length** | integer | 10000 | Maximum length of generated audio in milliseconds |
 | **pause_duration** | integer | 150 | Duration of pauses between sentences in milliseconds |

-> Note: For backward compatibility, the `text` field is still supported and will be treated the same as `monologue`.
+> Note: You must provide EITHER the `text` parameter (as a string) OR the `monologue` parameter (as an array of strings), but not both.
+The `monologue` format is preferred for better sentence pauses and phrasing.

 #### Example with Voice Cloning